nbierdeman/ruby_experiments/README.md

-Here you will find various examples of things that caught my interest while learning Ruby!
+Here you will find various examples of things that caught my attention while learning Ruby!